Free Shipping on orders over 150€

 Vi taler dansk | Vi förstår svenska | Vi forstår norsk | Wir Sprechen Deutsch | We Speak English

-Pursuing Silver: Preparing for Sea Trout in the Emerging Irish Spring
+Pursuing Silver: Sea Trout & Salmon Fishing in the Irish Spring

-Pursuing Silver: Preparing for Sea Trout in the Emerging Irish Spring
+Pursuing Silver: Sea Trout & Salmon Fishing in the Irish Spring

-Pursuing Silver: Preparing for Sea Trout in the Emerging Irish Spring
+Pursuing Silver: Sea Trout & Salmon Fishing in the Irish Spring

 As the last remnants of winter fade across the Irish countryside, a quiet sense of expectation takes hold.
 The gradual increase in daylight, the soft brush of warmer air, and the emergence of spring blooms all signify one thing: the sea trout and salmon are on the move.
-For those of us eager to cast a line, this seasonal shift signals the perfect time to gear up, head to the estuaries, and begin the pursuit of glistening silver.
+For those of us who fish these estuaries, this seasonal shift is the starting gun — time to get the gear sorted, study the tides, and head out in pursuit of glistening silver.

 Tailoring Techniques for Early Season Angling

 Spring fishing in Irish estuaries requires a refined approach.
 Though the ice has melted, the water is still cool, and the returning fish tend to stay deeper to conserve energy.
 Adjusting both your mindset and equipment to these conditions is critical.
-Let me share some essential tips for targeting sea trout and salmon during this season of transition.
+Here are the essentials for targeting sea trout and salmon during this season of transition.

 Choosing the Right Flies for Cold, Clear Waters

-Selecting the appropriate fly is one of the most crucial aspects of success in early spring.
+Selecting the appropriate fly is one of the most crucial aspects of early spring success.
 After months in the river and sea, fish can be wary and selective.
 Larger, brighter patterns often used later in the season can startle fish in the crystal-clear, cold waters of spring.

 Subtlety is key, and small, natural-coloured flies prove their worth time and again.
 I usually favour flies under an inch in length, designed to imitate rather than attract.
 Some reliable patterns include:

-Although originally designed for the Danish Baltic coasts, these flies work very well in the estuaries of Ireland.
-Swing them naturally in the current for maximum appeal, and vary your retrieve.
-Slow pulls with occasional pauses often yield great results; don't hesitate to experiment with your technique until you find the fish's preference.
+Swing these flies naturally in the current and vary your retrieve.
+Slow pulls with occasional pauses often yield the best results — don't hesitate to experiment until you find what the fish want on the day.

 Mastering Depth with Sinking Tips

-• Light Sinking Tips (Type 1-3): Excellent for shallow estuaries or fishing above weed beds, offering a slow and natural descent.
+• Light Sinking Tips (Type 1–3): Ideal for shallow estuaries or fishing above weed beds — slow, natural descent.

-• Medium Sinking Tips (Type 3-6): A versatile choice suitable for most conditions, ideal for reaching moderate depths quickly.
+• Medium Sinking Tips (Type 3–6): A versatile all-rounder for most conditions and moderate depths.

-• Heavy Sinking Tips (Type 6+): Essential for targeting fish residing in deeper waters or navigating strong currents.
+• Heavy Sinking Tips (Type 6+): Essential for deeper water or strong currents where you need to get down fast.

-Adapt your setup according to the underwater structure to avoid snags and make the most of your fishing time.
+Adapt your setup to the underwater structure to avoid snags and make the most of your time on the water.

 Benefits of Double-Handed Rods in Wide Estuaries